An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 “But, Jason,” I can hear you saying.
 “I’m a responsible driver.
 I know better than that.”

 That might be true, but what about everyone else on the road?
-You don’t get to choose which car you hit (or which cars hit you), it just happens.
-What if the other driver doesn’t have enough insurance (or any insurance at all)?
+You don’t get to choose which car you hit (or which cars hit you); it just happens.
+Fortunately, there’s a way to protect yourself against uninsured and underinsured drivers.

 Enter: Uninsured Motorist coverage.